piroor/piping.sh/README.md

 user@sender-host:~$ seq 1 3 | ssh user@my-ssh-server piping seq
 ```

 On this case, `piping` is the command name and the argument `seq` is the name of the pipeline.
 If there is no existing pipeline with the name, `piping` starts in the writing mode.
-Othwrwise the command starts in the reading mode for a receiver.
+Otherwise the command starts in the reading mode for a receiver.
 Ths, on a receiver host, you may receive any data from your relay server via a pipeline, as:

 ```console
 user@receiver-host:~$ ssh user@my-ssh-server piping seq